nelsonfigueroa/nelson.cloud/content/posts/2023-02-16-redirect-one-domain-to-another-using-aws-s3-and-cloudfront.md

 ## Redirecting the Old Domain Using HTTPS

-To redirect the old domain when using HTTPS we'll need a ACM SSL Certificate and a CloudFront Distribution.
+To redirect the old domain when using HTTPS we'll need an ACM SSL Certificate and a CloudFront Distribution.
 This will allow the HTTPS version of the old domain to be redirected.

-### Requesting a ACM SSL Certificate
+### Requesting an ACM SSL Certificate

 Browse to the AWS Certificate Manager console.
 Make sure you are in the us-east-1 region by looking at the region on the top-right corner of the screen.
 Only ACM certificates from the us-east-1 region will work with a CloudFront Distribution.